natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

 * 5 group: 13
 * 6 group: 2016

-In rule, in addition to explicit Record action which specifies that record should be placed in final table, the Next rule is also used by default.
+In addition to explicit ``Record`` action which specifies that record should be placed in final table, the ``Next`` rule is also used by default.
 It specifies that you want to go to the next line of text.
-Since there is only one line in *sh clock* command output, the processing is completed.
+Since there is only one line in "sh clock" command output, the processing is completed.

 The result of script is: